 What are the top solutions for the global water crisis?

-1(a).
-There are many promising and emerging small-scale, portable water purification technologies, such as LifeStraw, just as one example.
+There are many small-scale, portable water purification technologies, such as LifeStraw, as just one example.
 "LifeStraw technology was originally introduced in 2005 as an emergency response tool to filter water..." - (lifestraw).
+Lifestraw uses microscopic hollow fiber membrane technology.
 More water purification technologies/ water filters are described here.

 Other H20 Solutions

-4. Develop more desalination plants...please see the desalination article on our website: greencitytimes.com/Sustainability-News/water-desalination-clean-water-for-a-thirsty-world and also desalination-quest-quench-worlds-thirst-water
+4. Develop more desalination plants...please see the desalination article on our website: greencitytimes.com/Sustainability-News/water-desalination-clean-water-for-a-thirsty-world and also see theguardian.com/desalination-quest-quench-worlds-thirst-water.

 GCT Featured Articles

 Sustainable cities, like San Diego, have eco-city designs that prioritize consideration of social, economic, and environmental...Read Post

 First of many US offshore wind farms | The United States' 1st operational offshore wind farm is the Block Island...Read Post

 Kamuthi Solar Project, Bhadla Solar Park; and the largest solar PV farms in India, China, and other countries

 Featuring over 2.5 million individual solar PV modules, and on 2,500 acres, in the town of Kamuthi in the Ramanathapuram...Read Post